Caske2000/Armor-Plus/README.md

 Since this mod is based on the 'Minecraft Forge API' it's very simple to install.

 Step 1) Download [Forge](http://files.minecraftforge.net/) for Minecraft (I recommend to download the "Recommended" version) and install it.
-If you encounter a problem whilst trying installing Forge, just consult Google or YouTube, it has all of your answers ;)
+If you encounter a problem whilst trying to install Forge, just consult Google or YouTube, it has all of your answers ;)

 Step 2) Download the latest version of Armor Plus (see Links: CurseForge)

-Step 3) Just place the mod file (named [MC-VERSION]-[MOD-VERSION]) in the 'mods' folder of your .minecraft directory.
+Step 3) Just place the mod file in the 'mods' folder of your .minecraft directory.

 ~Caske2000